axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

 ## Summary

-This is a living document for the architecture of the Patterns Library version 2 (short: **v2**).
+This is a living document for the architecture of the Pattern Library version 2 (short: **v2**).
 We strive to describe the big picture here, but also document how we got there.
 This includes the forces that shape the architecture, such as choice of framework or self-imposed desiderata and external real-world constraints, but also the rational process by which we evolve it.

-## What is the Patterns Library?
+## What is the Pattern Library?

-The Patterns Library is a custom components library developed by [AXA Winterthur](https://axa.ch) with the intent of harmonizing UI components across its web sites.
+The Pattern Library is a custom components library developed by [AXA Winterthur](https://axa.ch) with the intent of harmonizing UI components across its web sites.